mbensmida/sphinx-poc/docs/GettingStarted.rst

 -----------------------------------------

-The like on comments feature is available for the `documents preview <#PLFUserGuide.ManagingYourDocuments.DocumentViewer>`__.
+The like on comments feature is available for the :ref:`documents preview <DocumentViewer>`.

 It behaves the same as in the activity stream: